GEO-Protocol/specs-protocol/transactions/transactions.md

 <br/>
 <br/>
 # Abstract
-This specification describes transactions processing algorithm (Algorithm further in the doc) for the [GEO](https://github.com/GEO-Project) network.
-Proposed solution provides ability for up to several hundreds participants _[※ 1]_ to achieve **100% consensus** via communications through potentially unstable network, in untrusted environment and under active fraud attempts of malicious participants.
+This specification describes transactions processing algorithm _("Algorithm" further in the doc)_ for the [GEO Network](https://github.com/GEO-Project).
+Proposed solution provides ability for up to several hundreds of participants _[※ 1]_ to achieve **100% consensus** via communications through potentially unstable network, in untrusted environment and under active fraud attempts of malicious participants.

 <br/>